Disease Guide ·Vestibular Disease ·2026

 The MRI Cost Decision

-MRI costs $1,500-$3,000 and may be recommended to rule out brain tumors.
-Insurance covers MRI as a diagnostic tool.
-Without insurance, many owners skip the MRI and hope for idiopathic recovery.
-Insurance gives you the option to get a definitive answer.
+MRI costs $1,500-$3,000 to rule out brain tumors.
+Insurance covers MRI as diagnostic.
+Without insurance, many skip MRI and hope for idiopathic recovery.
+Insurance lets you get definitive answers.

 Red flag · Deductible